 Harry's Punjab backstory is hinted at, yet mysteriously never explained.
 Giving Sejal's backstory a miss adds to the allure.
 The 'love happens' sections are a bit contrived.
 When does Sejal end up so casual and easy with Harry, spending nights together all of a sudden?
 That is Khan's star charm in play rather than Harry's.

 No Musical Musical Please

 Despite Harry's louder-than-the-tractor-singer touch, there are just too many songs here, mitigating the impact, underlining the obvious Harry-Sejal romance too many times.
 This happens in so many Hindi movies.
 They just go lip-synching and musical without any thought how it may mar the storytelling.

 Song-and-dance makes great celebratory, whistle out moments, but not always.
 The tiresome sections in the second half are to do with song marathons.
 Pritam's soundtrack is impressive in parts, listenable audio that required judicious use of the film.

 Before We Part

-Don't expect depth, layers and insight, or a strong, daring take here.
+Don't expect depth, layers, and insight, or a strong, daring take here.
 Ali digs for travel's most attractive aspect, get together, don't pause and have a great time.
 Who doesn't want to?
-Jab Harry Met Sejal is mostly a decent rom-com, somewhere between OK and good.
+Jab Harry Met Sejal is mostly a decent rom-com, somewhere between OK and average.